johnwcowan/r7rs-work/MaybeEither.md

 a number and has to be unwrapped to be used as a number.

 Either is closely related to Maybe, and Right is closely related to Just.
-However, a Left container is capable of containing an object which indicates *why* a procedure returning an Either failed, whereas Nothing indicates only a failure.
+However, a Left object is a container capable of containing an object which indicates *why* a procedure returning an Either failed, whereas Nothing indicates only a failure.
 This use of Left and Right is merely conventional, but the Either-accepting procedures in this SRFI treat Left and Right asymmetrically;
-specifically, the `either-raise` procedure unwraps a Right, but raises the payload of a Left.
+specifically, a Left is considered empty by the join, bind, and sequence procedures, and the `either-raise` procedure unwraps a Right but raises the payload of a Left.
 It is also possible to use Left and Right simply as two distinguishable types of container, or to interchange the roles of Left and Right with `either-swap`.